 Network providers are providers who work with the health plan.
-These providers have agreed to accept our payment and your cost sharing amount as full payment.
+These providers have agreed to accept our payment as full payment.
 Network providers bill us directly for care they give you.
-When you see a network provider, you usually pay only your share of the cost for covered services.
+When you see a network provider, you usually pay nothing for covered services.